~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “Dishonourable wife!
 Pretending I’m your cousin to seduce another man.
 Pah!
 You may have him fooled but the old man under the moon cannot be deceived,” he warns, voice rough as sandpaper.

-“Someone more deserving will have your heart, and I will finally feel love for it, just as Yue Lao wished.”
+“Someone worthy will have your heart, and I will finally feel love for it, just as Yue Lao wished.
+He will understand.”
 Zhang smiles.

 She pushes the pillow back down over his face.
 The beeps on the machine intensify.
 He makes one final struggle, arms and legs flailing, then an inescapable stillness takes hold.
 The machine by the bed flatlines.